-Develop and launch a baseline stakeholder survey and use the results to improve stakeholder outcomes.
+Conduct ARPC's second annual stakeholder survey and use the results to improve stakeholder outcomes.

-An external consultant, ORIMA, has been appointed by ARPC to develop and implement a stakeholder engagement survey for our insurer customers.
-The survey research strategy and question design has been completed and the survey will be undertaken during financial year 2020-21.
+An external consultant, ORIMA, will again conduct a stakeholder engagement survey of our insurer customers.
 The results from the first survey will form a baseline measure to assess and report on the effectiveness of stakeholder engagement efforts.

-The stakeholder survey is designed to provide a benchmark in relation to how ARPC is perceived in the areas of:
+The stakeholder survey is designed to measure how effective ARPC is perceived in the areas of: